Chitragupta: Garuda Purana

-According to the Garuda Purana, human souls, if not worthy of attaining moksha, receive rewards and punishments according to their sins and merits.
-The souls of humans following their demise go to Yamaloka, which is presided over by the deities called Yamadutas, who keep records of all living beings actions actions and accordingly give them their dues.
+According to the Garuda Purana, human souls that have not attained moksha receive rewards and punishments according to their sins and merits.
+The souls of humans following their demise go to Yamaloka, which is presided over by the deities called Yamadutas, who keep records of men's actions and accordingly give them their dues.
 The principal deity of Yamaloka is Yama — the ruler of Yamaloka, and the king of laws.

 The Garuda Purana describes the imperial throne of Chitragupta in Yamaloka, holding his court and dispensing justice according to the deeds of men, as well as maintaining their records.

 Yama Samhita

 The Yama Samhita, an extract from the 9th chapter of Ahilya Kamdhenu, a work of Hindu Law, says that Dharmaraja complained to Brahma about his difficulties in performing his most responsible duties of keeping records of the deeds of men and doing justice to them.
 Brahma went into meditation.
 Chitragupta sprang from his body and stood before him bearing an inkpot and a pen.
 The god Brahma (creator) said: "Because you are sprung from my body (kaya), therefore you shall be called Kayastha and as you existed in my body unseen I give you the name of Chitragupta.
 Let the Kshatriya dharma be followed by you and your progeny."
 He then assumed charge of Yamapuri.
-Yama setup marriage of his daughter Iravati with Chitragupta.
-Sraddhadeva Manu, son of Surya, setup his daughter Nandini's marriage with Chitragupta.
+Yama set up marriage of his daughter Iravati with Chitragupta.
+Sraddhadeva Manu, son of Surya, set up his daughter Nandini's marriage with Chitragupta.